kristi11/ww-filament/README.md

 19. [x] Add [Spatie Laravel Health](https://filamentphp.com/plugins/shuvroroy-spatie-laravel-health) to check how the app is running.
 20. [ ] Add CRUD for shipping/billing address in the app so you don't have to enter it manually when checking out.
 21. [ ] Add in app tracking for orders.
-Thinking of using laravel reverb for live tracking
+Thinking of using laravel reverb for live tracking.
+22. [x] Add One Time Passwords (OTP) for an extra added layer of security

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>